 Yoga asanas build strength and flexibility throughout your body.
 During yoga for pregnancy, you focus on asanas that assist with labor and delivery.
 These asanas help the muscles in your hips, abdomen and back grow stronger and have better endurance for a more comfortable, faster labor and delivery.
 You can also use breathing exercises you learned to get through the pain of contractions.

-Advice for pregnant women has certainly changed over time — especially notions about diet and exercise.
-A recent report published in the Journal of the American Medical Association warns pregnant moms-to-be about the effects of age-old advice and encourages them to include a daily exercise regime in their pregnancy plans.
+Advice for pregnant women has undoubtedly changed over time — especially notions about diet and exercise.
+A recent report published in the Journal of the American Medical Association warns pregnant moms-to-be about the effects of age-old advice.
+It encourages them to include a daily exercise regime to achieve a healthy pregnancy.

-According to the report, pregnant women without clinical restrictions should be encouraged to follow the same exercise guidelines as adults who are not pregnant.
-Meaning, they should participate in cardio and moderate strength training exercises “20 to 30 minutes a day on most days of the week.”
+According to the report, pregnant women without clinical restrictions should follow the same exercise guidelines as adults who are not pregnant.
+Also, they should participate in cardio and moderate strength training exercises.
+Ideally, this consists of “20 to 30 minutes a day on most days of the week.”

 JAMA acknowledges that the American Congress of Obstetricians and Gynecologists first recognized a “sedentary lifestyle as a major health risk for women” in 1985 and published guidelines for exercise during pregnancy then.

 “Yet, few pregnant women achieve an appropriate level of exercise in part because they are uncertain about the types and amount of exercise that can and should be performed,” states the report.

 “While exercise may not be right for every pregnant woman, we do encourage capable moms-to-be to work with their obstetrician on creating a nutrition and workout plan,” Dr. Molly Long at WCF said.
 “Exercise during pregnancy can help reduce the risk of gestational diabetes, preeclampsia, and fetal macrosomia.”